hanu14/HNLee/index.md

 Hello!
-I'm an Ph.D. student in AI Contents at GSAIM, Chung-Ang University, specializing in AI Contents under the mentorship [Prof. Hak Gu Kim](https://www.irislab.cau.ac.kr/members/pi).
+I'm an Ph.D. student in AI Contents at GSAIM, Chung-Ang University, and studying under the supervision of [Prof. Hak Gu Kim](https://www.irislab.cau.ac.kr/members/pi).

 <!-- I hold a keen interest in the field of Multimodal, particularly in the domains of: -->
 <!-- > [Visual Speech Recognition](./another_pages/Visual_Speech_Recognition.html) -->